FroglightInteractive/FroglightNotes/README.md

 - searching by note title, content or tags
 ## Installation

-1. currently to install you need to have the [Godot Engine](https://godotengine.org/)
+1. currently to run you need to have the [Godot Engine](https://godotengine.org/)
 2. clone project and open in godot

 ## Authors